 - Church's breakthrough also led to a breakthrough for his producer Jay Joyce, who was mainly a rock producer otherwise.
 After "Drink in My Hand", Joyce began producing for other country music singers, including Little Big Town, Randy Rogers Band, Thomas Rhett, and Gary Allan.

 - John Conlee: "Rose Colored Glasses", his first single, hit #5 in 1977.
 He followed it up with the #1 "Lady Lay Down."
-He never stopped churning out hits afterwards, despite a slight slump in the early 80's which he recovered from two years later.
+He never stopped churning out hits throughout the 80s, despite a slight slump in the early 80's which he recovered from two years later.

 - Earl Thomas Conley: He started his career in the 70's, releasing singles without his middle name that stalled in the bottom half of the country charts.
 1980's "Silent Treatment" brought Conley to the Top 10 for the first time, and then, he finally topped the charts with "Fire and Smoke" later.
 The follow-ups didn't do as well, unfortunately.
 However, when he released his next album, after "Heavenly Bodies" scraped the lower end of the top 10, he returned to #1 with "Somewhere Between Right and Wrong" (which surprisingly flopped in Canada).
 After a re-recording of his first chart entry "I Have Loved You Girl" hit #2, he had a huge streak of #1 hits.